davidaparraj/appleMusicTopSongsViewer/README.md

 ## Overview
 This Python program retrieves and displays the **top songs** of a given artist using the **iTunes Search API** based on user input.
 It was developed to practice **API integration**, **JSON data handling**, and **Python data structures**, while reinforcing clean and readable program design.
+The program saves the results in a JSON file if anyone wants to use it for data analysis.

 ---

 ## Features
 - Fetches an artist’s top tracks from the iTunes API based on the user's input.
-- Displays song titles, album names, and release years in a formatted output
+- Displays song titles, album names, and release years in a formatted output.
-- Handles user input for any artist name
+- Handles user input for any artist name.
-- Parses and structures JSON data from API responses
+- Parses and structures JSON data from API responses.
-- Implements basic error handling for invalid or missing inputs
+- Implements basic error handling for invalid or missing inputs.

 ---